 - May not have taken Art Humanities or Music Humanities

-- All students must meet the basic requirements for studying abroad: a 3.0 cumulative GPA and good academic and disciplinary standing in their home school
+- All students must meet the basic requirements for studying abroad: a 3.0 cumulative GPA, a 3.0 GPA during the semester before going abroad, and good academic and disciplinary standing in their home school

 - Although knowledge of French is not required, some study of the language will be useful for students living in Paris